dominicbeesley/sbc09-bootmenu/README.md

 	E !|<phys address>[+<len>|<end address>]

-The EEPROM will be erased in its entirety (!) or the sectors which in the range specified will be erased.
-If only a single address is specified then the sector containing that address will be erased.
+The EEPROM will be erased in its entirety (!) or the sectors which are in the range specified will be erased.

 ## S : SREC load